tu-studio/osc-kreuz/README.md

 Port: 4999

 A copy of all outgoing osc-messages from the osc-kreuz can requested by sending:
-`/oscrouter/debug/osccopy ipAddress:port` with ipAddress and listening port of the receiving machine e.g. `/oscrouter/debug/osccopy 192.168.3.2:55112`
+`/osckreuz/debug/osccopy ipAddress:port` with ipAddress and listening port of the receiving machine e.g. `/osckreuz/debug/osccopy 192.168.3.2:55112`
 The debug-osc messages contain the name of the target as well as ip-address and port.
-To deactivate this send a message without target address: `/oscrouter/debug/osccopy`
+To deactivate this send a message without target address: `/osckreuz/debug/osccopy`

-With the message `/oscrouter/debug/verbose i` a verbosity level can be set which activates console printing of incoming and outcoming messages as well as further informations.
+With the message `/osckreuz/debug/verbose i` a verbosity level can be set which activates console printing of incoming and outcoming messages as well as further information.
 Set verbosity to 0 when to stop console output which can significantly slow down the system.

 # Configuration